1Veel/canvee/README.md

 # canvee
-A 2D game made using pygame.
+A 2D gaem made using pygame.